microsandbox/microsandbox/SELF_HOSTING.md

 # <sub><img height="18" src="https://octicons-col.vercel.app/home/A770EF">&nbsp;&nbsp;SELF HOSTING&nbsp;&nbsp;<sup><sup>B E T A</sup></sup></sub>

+To get started, you need to host your own sandbox server.
+Whether that's on a local machine or in the cloud, it's up to you.

-With self hosting, your data and code stay on your servers making security compliance easy.
-Also, having a local setup allows you to test and move through ideas fast.
+Self hosting lets you manage your own data and code making it easier to comply with security policies.
+Also, having a sandbox server set up locally allows you to test and move through ideas quickly.

 Let's help you start your first self-hosted sandbox server.
 It's easy!